LYL010-ADELA/napoleonic-cadaster-maps/src/parish-average-casa-size.md

 import {createParishCasaAverageSurfaceHeatMap } from "./components/map-parish.js";
 ```

-# Napoleonic Cadaster - Average size of "CASA" parcel per parish.
+# Napoleonic Cadaster - Average size of "HOME" parcel per parish.
-The heatmap display per parish the average area of all parcels that have the "casa" (house) function.
+The heatmap display per parish the average area of all parcels that have the "home" function.
 Smaller average values may denote a higher density of living, as is the case with the redest spot on the map, corresponding to the "Ghetto Nuovo", known for it relative high population density.

 ```js
 const parishData = FileAttachment("./data/1740_redrawn_parishes_cleaned_wikidata_standardised.geojson").json();